jesseDijkman1/meesterproef-1819/article-1.md

 }
 ```

 You can also use this trick to help screenreaders.
 You could place navigation at the top, so blind users can navigate quickly.
-The HTML looks like this:
+Like so:

 ```html
 <body>